 3. Nettles

-Nettles are basically your multivitamin in herbal form.
+Nettles are like nature's multivitamin.
 And if you’ve even gone on a hike and brushed up against something that made your skin sting ever so slightly, then you’ve probably experienced nettles (or stinging nettle as it’s also called).

 Despite the odd sensation it gives your skin, it has profound medicinal advantages.